ksakash/newton-school-lessons/README.md

     node server.js
     ```

-    Replace `program-folder` with the actual folder nam of the program.
+    Replace `program-folder` with the actual folder name
+     of the program.

 ## Notes